How to choose a life insurance beneficiary

 While it is common to name one’s spouse as the beneficiary on their life insurance policy, it is not mandatory.
 The choice of your beneficiary is just that: yours.
 Keep in mind, however, that some Canadian provinces have spousal rights that can supersede what you intend in your wills, estate, and beneficiaries.

 As well, take special care to update your beneficiaries in the event of a change in marital status.
-If you divorce, or remarry, you want to ensure your death benefit is going where you then intend it to.
+If you divorce or remarry, you want to ensure your death benefit is going where you then intend it to.
+Read more about the ins and outs of life insurance and divorce.

 Can I change my life insurance beneficiary?